Belgian Armed Forces: Early history

-From 1885 the Force Publique was established as the military garrison and police force in the Belgian Congo, then under the direct rule of King Leopold II.
-Initially led by a variety of European mercenaries, this colonial force was subsequently officered by Belgian regulars after 1908.
+From 1885 the Force Publique was established as the military garrison and police force in the Congo Free State, a separate state under the direct rule of King Leopold II.
+Initially led by a variety of European mercenaries, this colonial force was subsequently officered by Belgian regulars after the 1908 annexation of the Free State by Belgium as the colony of the Belgian Congo.

 From December 1904 a small detachment of Belgian troops was permanently based in China as the "Guard of the Belgian Legation in Beijing".

 Reforms undertaken in the early years of the 20th century included the abolition in 1909 of the system of drawing lots for the selection of the annual intake of conscripts.
 In 1913, compulsory and universal military service for men was established in Belgium.
 While this enabled actual peacetime strength to be increased to 33,000 men (increased to 120,500 on mobilisation), this was only sufficient to provide a basis for the creation of seven under-strength divisions (one of cavalry) plus artillery and fortress troops.
 The Belgian military was also affected by political and popular reliance on the supposedly certain protection of the country's internationally guaranteed neutrality.
 In the words of the historian Barbara W. Tuchman "the army was considered superfluous and slightly absurd".
 Training and discipline were slack, equipment inadequate and even field uniforms for active service were old fashioned and impractical.

 Although improvements in the Belgian Army had been uneven during the 19th and early 20th centuries, one area of successful reform had been that of increasing the professionalism of the officer corps.
 The Royal Military Academy had been established in 1834, to be followed by the Ecole d'Application for technical training, and the Ecole de Guerre for staff training in 1868.
 The Belgian Army pioneered the practice of training a corps of finance, personnel and general administration specialist officers instead of leaving such functions to civil servants without military experience or inadequately prepared line officers.
 There was however a serious shortage of trained officers in the rapidly expanding army of 1913.